Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment: Model

 \subsection{Problem description}

-We investigate a stylized stochastic e-commerce fulfillment center with time-dependent shipment options and shipment prices.
-In the following, we provide a formal description of the order fulfillment process, the time-dependent \um{shipment policy}, and the customer choice model.
+We study a stylized stochastic e-commerce fulfillment center with a transparent time-dependent shipment policy.
+In this section, we formalize the order fulfillment process, the shipment policy, and the customer choice model.